-Welcome to Paleta Press, a little global print shop and graphic design studio, located in Cleveland, Ohio.
-My designs are inspired by my time living in South America and Europe, my travels, and particularly by interesting type and design from around the world.
+Welcome to Paleta Press, a little global print shop and graphic design studio, located in Chicago, IL (currently) and Cleveland, Ohio.
+I print using 100% wood and metal hand-set type and vintage images.
+My designs are influenced by my travels, ephemera, pop culture and the type and design inspiration I find along the way.
 I have a longstanding interest in graphic design and have a background in researching the history of technology, so the world of letterpress seemed like a natural choice.
 Paleta Press was born in the summer of 2013 when I happened upon my first press in an antique bookstore that was going out of business in rural Wisconsin.
 I started selling my cards on Etsy in 2016.
 Subsequently, I trained in letterpress at Lillstreet Art Center in Chicago and Zygote Press in Cleveland.

 Along with letterpress printing, I have a background working with brand identities and logos, especially for non-profits.
 Contact me at paletapress @ gmail if you would like to discuss custom work including cards, personal stationery, posters and invitations.

-I operate two antique presses (A Baltimore platen press and a Line-O-Scribe sign press) and create designs with vintage printers blocks and type.
+I operate two antique presses from home (A Baltimore platen press and a Line-O-Scribe sign press) and create designs with vintage printers blocks and type.
+I also print at Spudnik Press in Chicago and Zygote Press in Cleveland on Chandler and Price platen presses.
 My grandfather trained as a typesetter in the 1930s and I hope to carry on the tradition – with a twist.
 I also incorporate screen printing into some of my designs.
-All type is set by hand using vintage typefaces.
+All type is set by hand using vintage wood and metal typefaces.
 I hope you enjoy these pieces of history!

 I am inspired by my travels and the things I see when I am out and about including art deco neon signs, typography from old advertisements, architecture, hand-painted grocery store signs, azulejos, record covers and vintage ephemera.